KSP-RO/ProceduralParts/README.txt

 * A Module - TankContentSwitcher that can be applied to existing tanks (with say module manager) and allow their contents to be tweaked.
 Tweak any tank in the VAB into a Liquid fuel only or oxidizer tank.

 Parts available:
-* Tanks Different parts supplied for different 'groups' of fuels (Liquid fuels, SRBs, Monoprop).
+* Tanks Different parts supplied for different 'groups' of fuels (Liquid fuels, SRBs, Monoprop, Xenon).
 The multiple part approach is to allow for tech limiting of sizes and volumes.
 * SRBs Tweakable thrust (or burn time for real fuels).
 Tweak between a choice of two bells that are designed for surface or vacuum, with varying ISPs.
 * Decoupler Tweakable diameters (with tech defined limits), ejection force, and can be in either decoupler or separator mode (again tech dependent).
 * Structural Part Good for fuselage, adapters, whatever.
 Half as light as the equivalent tank.